-Responsibilities and powers of the Auditor General are laid down in the Constitution and the Audit Act.
-Pursuant to Article 212, the Auditor General is responsible for auditing and reporting on financial statements of the following entities;
+Responsibilities and powers of the Auditor General are laid down in the Constitution of Maldives and the Audit Act 4/2007.
+Pursuant to Article 212 of the Constitution, the Auditor General is responsible for auditing and reporting on financial statements of the following entities:

-- all offices and organisations operating under the legislative authority;
+- • all offices and organizations operating under the legislative authority;

-- all offices and organisations operating under the judicial authority.
+- • all offices and organizations operating under the judicial authority.

-In addition to auditing and reporting on the financial statements of the above entities, the AG also has a mandate to report on the financial management of the audited entities and has the power to conduct audits of institutions and organisations required to be audited by law.
-According to the Constitution, the AG also has a discretionary mandate to audit any institution primarily funded by the State and any business entity in which the State owns shares.
+In addition to auditing and reporting on the financial statements of the above entities, the Auditor General also has the discretion to report on the financial management of the audited entities and has the power to conduct audits of institutions and organizations required to be audited by law.
+As per the constitution the Auditor General has a discretionary mandate to audit any institution primarily funded by the State and any business entity in which the State owns shares.

-While the Constitution is silent on the AG’s power to conduct performance audits, the Audit Act 2007 gives the AG the discretion to conduct performance audits of the following entities:
+The Audit Act 2007 gives Auditor General the discretion to conduct performance audits of the above mentioned entities:

-Currently AGO carries out the following type of Audits:
+Currently AGO carries out the following types of Audits:

 Pursuant to Articles 120 and 138 of the Constitution, the President and each of his cabinet members shall submit a statement of all property and monies owned by them, business interests and all assets and liabilities to the Auditor General.
 In addition, members of some independent commissions are required by the Constitution to submit the same to the Auditor General.
 While the Constitution and law do not assign any specific responsibility to the Auditor General as the regards the asset declarations submitted by public officials, the implicit assumption is that the AG has to vet these based on certain criteria.
 Therefore, vetting of asset declarations is included as part of the AG’s responsibilities